Sales tax payable

 The above journal entry increases the balances of cash account (or accounts receivable account in case of credit sale), sales revenue account and sales tax payable account.

 (ii).
-Journal entry at the time of remittance of amount of tax to tax authorities
+Journal entry at the time of remittance of sales tax

 Sales tax payable [Dr.]